Defective Safety Equipment Injuries in New York City

 Whether it’s a residential renovation, commercial high rise, or any other project, construction workers face higher risks of accidents and injuries at elevations compared to employees in other professions.
 Naturally, reducing those risks requires safety equipment, including various protective devices, guards, and other machinery that need to function as intended.

 Modern advancements and a better understanding of construction-related risks mean workers today have access to protective gear and equipment laborers long ago did not.
 There are also now numerous workplace safety laws, including those enforced by the Occupational Safety and Health Administration (OSHA) and the State of New York, which outline what safety equipment should be used, when they should be used, and how they should be provided, stored, and maintained by employers, general contractors, or even owners.

-Unfortunately, even the most safety conscious workers who wear the right equipment and take the right steps to ensure they’re protected can suffer harm in construction accidents – especially when equipment designed to keep them safe is faulty, defective, improperly maintained, or just downright the wrong equipment for the job.
+Unfortunately, even the most safety-conscious workers who wear the right equipment and take the right steps to ensure they’re protected can suffer harm in construction accidents especially when equipment designed to keep them safe is faulty, defective, improperly maintained, or just downright the wrong equipment for the job.
 Call The Perecman Firm, PLLC to talk with a defective safety equipment lawyer today; we offer free case reviews!

 Because workers rely on these types of protections to ensure their safety, equipment which is faulty, defective, or incapable of functioning as intended can put them at risk of suffering serious injuries or death.
-In matters involving faulty safety equipment, our construction accident attorneys explore whether defects may have caused or contributed to our clients’ damages as a result of a product manufacturer’s negligence or failure to meet their legal duty.
+In matters involving faulty safety equipment, our construction accident attorneys in New York explore whether defects may have caused or contributed to our client’s damages as a result of a product manufacturer’s negligence or failure to meet their legal duty.

 Safety equipment may be defective for various reasons, including: